mrporcles/docker-sonerezh/README.md

 Your Sonerezh instance is available at http://127.0.0.1:8080 :) Make sure Sonerezh have read access to `/path/to/music` and read/write access to `/path/to/thumbnails`.

-## Via docker-compose

-Coming soon

 # Contributing

-You are invited to contribute new features, fixes, or update, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.
+You are invited to contribute new features, fixes, or update, large or small; I am always thrilled to receive pull requests, and will do my best to process them as fast as we can.

-Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/Sonerezh/sonerezh/issues), especially for more ambitious contributions.
+# Bugs/Problems

+Feel free to log an issue [here](https://github.com/mrporcles/docker-sonerezh/issues) if you experience any issues with the image.